 - A person must be at least 20 years old before serving as a sponsor.

 - Each church sending boys and girls to camp must provide a sponsor for them.

 - Campers are required to attend all assemblies, classes and worship services.
 All sponsors and workers are expected to attend evening worship services.

 - After registering, no one shall leave the campgrounds without notifying the camp director or board member and signing the checkout list.

 The swimming pool has a 10′ privacy fence; and there is no mixed swimming.
 Therefore, there is no formal dress code for swimming.
 However, each church may choose to implement specific guidelines for its campers.

 Everyone must be fully clothed when going to and from the pool.
 Simply having a towel wrapped around oneself is not acceptable.

 2. Make sure you are registered

 There are two steps to the registration process:

 1. Each camper must be registered, and this step can be done online here.

-2. Each camper must provide a completed (printed) registration & emergency medical form upon arrival.
+2. Each person who will be staying overnight at Camp Niangua must provide a completed (printed) “Medical and Registration Form” upon arrival.
 This form not only keeps our insurance provider happy but also makes sure that we are able to properly care for campers in case of a medical emergency.

 3. Come prepared